Balancing Interfering Training Adaptations within Hockey Training Periodization

 Whereas hockey players need both strength and endurance if they want to perform to their potential.

-As you progress in your training career and you have spent some more time under the bar, the interference effect becomes a very real thing becoming more and more important the more advanced you get.
+As you progress in your training career and you have spent some more time under the bar, the interference effect becomes a very real thing and will become more and more important the more advanced you get.
 Meaning, there is a linear increase in how detrimental the interference effect will be to your adaptations from exercise the more physically advanced you become.

 From a mechanistic standpoint, there are many ways in which conflicting adaptations can present themselves, it’s not all just training program design:

-Look, if you’re not eating enough there is no way you are going to gain weight.
+Look, if you’re not eating enough, there is no way you are going to gain weight.
 That also means if you’re not eating enough, it is going to be extremely hard putting on any amount of respectable muscle mass.
 It is very well known that during periods of negative energy balance (calories in being less than calories out) protein synthesis is drastically reduced.
 Very strong conflicting adaptation here without even a discussion of your training schedule.
+On one hand you say you want to gain mass, but on the other you’re not providing the fuel to do so.

-mTOR vs. AMPk activation: I talked a bit about this here: https://www.youtube.com/watch?v=mZPqERJhTdA
+mTOR vs. AMPk activation: I talked a bit about this here

-The data on this type of signalling is actually both fantastic and fascinating now (to me).
+The data on this type of signalling is both fantastic and fascinating.

 Essentially, how your body tells your muscles to get larger and get stronger is a highly complex and intricate process that involves many enzyme reactions that are initially kicked off from the training stimulus.